web-deps/odom/docs/api/create-component/create-component.md

 ### `markup`

 The markup used to construct the DOM of a component.
 The markup can be HTML, XML or any XML-compliant markup.
-For types of markup other than HTML, the root element of the markup must have the attribute `acom-ml="xml"`.
+For types of markup other than HTML, the root element of the markup must have the attribute `odom-ml="xml"`.
 The attribute is not required for HTML, but it is permitted, in which case you set it to `html`.

 For all non-HTML markup, all elements are converted to the `div` element of HTML by default.
 To specify which HTML element should be used in place of an element, you set the attribute `html` to the HTML element tag name.
 All other attributes on the element will be preserved.
 An attribute `xml` is set to the XML tag name during conversion from XML to HTML.